openairinterface/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 1. Get the application name by running these commands: export GNB_DU_POD_NAME=$(kubectl get pods --namespace oai-tutorial -l "app.kubernetes.io/name=oai-du,app.kubernetes.io/instance=du" -o jsonpath="{.items[0].metadata.name}") export GNB_DU_eth0_IP=$(kubectl get pods --namespace oai-tutorial -l "app.kubernetes.io/name=oai-du,app.kubernetes.io/instance=du" -o jsonpath="{.items[*].status.podIP}")
-2. Dockerhub images of OpenAirInterface requires avx2 capabilities in the cpu and they are built for x86 architecture, tested on UBUNTU OS only.
+2. Dockerhub images of OpenAirInterface requires AVX2 (x86).
 3. Note: This helm chart of oai-du is only tested in RF-simulator mode and is not tested with USRPs/RUs on Openshift/Kubernetes Cluster
 4. In case you want to test these charts with USRP/RU then make sure your underlying kernel is realtime and CPU sleep states are off
 5. If you want to configure for a particular band then copy the configuration file in templates/configmap.yaml from here https://gitlab.eurecom.fr/oai/openairinterface5g/-/tree/develop/targets/PROJECTS/GENERIC-NR-5GC/CONF